Divide and rules

 The previous Government gave effect to its pledge to create "fewer and more equal sized constituencies" by changing the Rules for Redistribution through the Parliamentary Voting System and Constituencies Act 2011.

 The Rules now require that there should be a prescribed number of 600 seats for the whole of the UK following the next general review of Parliamentary constituencies.
+The legislation resulted in other changes to the Rules, which broadly reduced the discretion available to the Commissions in drawing up constituency boundaries.

 Chart 1: Number of MPs and population per MP